 Our Bank is also a pioneer in impact investing, which we believe is an increasingly important element of portfolios since it seeks to invest in sectors and companies that have a positive effect on the planet and society while offering attractive long-term return potential.
 To date UBP’s Impact Investing platform comprises two strategies, one focused on developed market equities and one on emerging markets.

 As a responsible firm with an awareness of the impact our activities can have on our environment, we pay close attention to controlling our social and carbon footprint.
 This priority is shared with all our staff through our CSR policy.

-Taking the view that a target needs to be measured if it is to be achieved, UBP has started calculating its carbon footprint, with the intention of offsetting it in 2021 and reducing it by 25% by 2025.
+Taking the view that a target needs to be measured if it is to be achieved, UBP has started calculating its carbon footprint, with the intention of offsetting it in 2021 and reducing it by a quarter by 2025.
 We have an ambitious ten-year programme for renovating several of our buildings in Geneva, in order to significantly reduce UBP’s carbon footprint by optimising their energy efficiency.

 This process is part of a broader move to make UBP’s activities more sustainable by reducing electricity, paper, water and plastic consumption, while increasing recycling, across all our sites.
 This commitment has already started to be recognised, as shown by the éco21 certification awarded to UBP by Geneva utility company SIG in 2020.

 Recruitment and equality

 Equality and equal opportunities are a high priority for UBP’s human resources management.
 Meritocracy and equal rights are leading principles at the Bank, and any form of discrimination is firmly condemned.